Disclaimers: See Part 1

 Xena rose onto her feet.
 "Not yet.
-Come, sit with me real quick.
+Come sit with me real quick.
 There's something I want to show you."

 "Give me your hands."
-Xena said.
+Xena adjured.

 "Alright.
 Here.
 Feel the surge of blood under the skin.
-Now just behind-"
+Now, just behind-"

 "Xena."
 Gabrielle got the concept of what she was doing.
 "You don't have to do this.
 I understand why you would never teach me the pinch."

-"Why are you doing this?" she questioned.
+"Why are you doing this?"
+She questioned.